teresabowe/make-a-shopper-bag/README.md

 ![Materials Alignment Issue](/docs/materials-flexbox-issue.png)

+Firefox Version 100 has a slightly grainy appearance for Open Sans in the header section.
+At the time of writing this readme this has not been resolved.

 ## Deployment

 - This site has been deployed to Github pages.
 To deploy a project the following steps are necessary: